jreed1701/gitops-demo/README.md

 ## Running Playbooks

 The virtual environment must be installed and active.
-Plase see the Development section of [Environments](./doc/environment.md) page for information about the test environment.
+Please see the Development section of [Environments](./doc/environment.md) page for information about the test environment.

 ### Installation